auth0-samples/auth0-aspnetcore-webapi-samples/Samples/user-info/README.md

 ```

 > **NB**: Retrieving the full user profile should be done in rare circumstances.
 You should definitely not make a call to the `/userinfo` endpoint every time a user calls one of your API endpoints, as you will be rate limited by Auth0.
 It is therefore suggested that you only retrieve the actual User Id as demonstrated in (2) above, and use that as a foreign key in your own database.

-## To run this application:

-1. This example uses RS256 JSON Web Tokens.
-Go to the Application in your Auth0 Dashboard and go to Settings > Advanced Settings > OAuth and ensure the **JsonWebToken Signature Algorithm** is set to **RS256**.
-2. Ensure you have set the Auth0 settings in your `appsettings.json` file